hpssjellis/google-magenta-midi-music-on-linux-hello-world/README.md

 Bash install scripts to get Google Magenta working easily on a linux ubuntu computer.
 Move from a folder with several midi files to a tensorflow generated set of output files.

-June 14, 2016 (evening) Darn. https://github.com/tensorflow/magenta changed something today that broke my script.
+June 14, 2016 (evening) Darn.
+Murphy's Law.
+The day I tweet that this site is up and running https://github.com/tensorflow/magenta changed something that broke my script!
 For some reason this code does not work.
-I know **lib/encoders.py** has been renamed to **lib/basic_one_hot_encoder_test.py**
+I know **lib/encoders.py** has been renamed to **lib/basic_one_hot_encoder_test.py** but that should not be relevant.
+The script can't seem to find **convert_sequences_to_melodies**

 ~~~

+# TFRecord file containing NoteSequence protocol buffers from convert_midi_dir_to_note_sequences.py.
+SEQUENCES_TFRECORD=/tmp/notesequences.tfrecord

+# TFRecord file that TensorFlow's SequenceExample protos will be written to.
+This is the training dataset.
+TRAIN_DATA=/tmp/training_melodies.tfrecord

+# Optional evaluation dataset.
+Also, a TFRecord file containing SequenceExample protos.
+EVAL_DATA=/tmp/evaluation_melodies.tfrecord

+# Fraction of input data that will be written to the eval dataset (if eval_output flag is set).
+EVAL_RATIO=0.10

+# Name of the encoder to use.
+See magenta/lib/encoders.py.
+ENCODER=basic_one_hot_encoder

 bazel run //magenta:convert_sequences_to_melodies -- \
 --input=$SEQUENCES_TFRECORD \